wodby/ruby/README.md

 ### Gems with native extensions

-This image comes with a set of gems with precompiled native extensions, installed in `~/.gem`:
+This image (except `-pure` tagged) comes with a set of gems with precompiled native extensions, installed in `~/.gem`:

 | Gem                | Version                   |
 | ------------------ | ------------------------- |